segunumoru1/Athlete_Event_Analysis_Report/README.md

 Total Athletes: 271,000
 Percentage of Males: 72.5%
 Percentage of Females: 27.5%
-Number of Represented Cities, Events, Sports, and Teams
+Number of Represented Cities is 42, 765 Events, 66 Sports, 51 Games, and 1,003 Teams

 ### Country Analysis: